goroshii/Robot-Driver/README.md

 # RobotDriver
-Driver for a dual motor H bridge.
+Driver for a dual motor H bridge using arduino.